The Alliance is in its pilot phase. The verified national register launches in September 2026.

 A sector coming together, not a single owner.

-Led by SFEDI and the National Enterprise Network, the Alliance sets the Business Support Standard, co-develops and reviews the regulated qualification (Ofqual recognition in progress) that underpins it, and backs it with professional accreditation, a verified national register and ongoing CPD — delivered through ALM and a network of founding centres.
+We set the Business Support Standard, co-develop and review the regulated qualifications that underpin it, and back it with professional accreditation, a verified national register and ongoing CPD.
+Delivered through ALM and a national network of centres.

 What the Alliance holds